Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 > {: .output}
 {: .solution}

-We will be using the flags `--output` and `--report` to specify the location of the output files Kraken will generate.
-And also `--threads` to speed up Kraken on our instance.
-We will also use `--minimum-base-quality` with a value of 30 as we are using unfiltered short reads.

-In addition to our input files we also need a database (`-db`) with which to compare them.
+In addition to our input files we will need a database (`-db`) with which to compare them.
 There are [several different databases](http://ccb.jhu.edu/software/kraken2/downloads.shtml) available for `kraken2`.
 Some of these are larger and much more comprehensive, and some are more specific.
 There are also instructions on how to [generate a database of your own](https://github.com/DerrickWood/kraken2/wiki/Manual#special-databases).

 > ## It's very important to know your database!
 > The database you use will determine the result you get for your data.